CelineDknp/JobBlockly/docs/MazeBlockly.rst

 To start, unzip the files of your choice into the course directory.
 You can freely change the directory name (it must **not** contain spaces), the task name and instructions, etc...

 Now, to edit the maze itself, open the file ``maze.js`` under ``yourTask/public``.
-If you wish to change the graphical look of the maze, head to this part (TODO) of the documentation to learn how to do so.
+If you wish to change the graphical look of the maze, head to this part :ref:`my-reference-label`. of the documentation to learn how to do so.
 If not, we will start by the shape of the maze itself.

 Scroll to the part of the file that defines ``Maze.map`` : the table represents the current maze.
 Above, in the ``Maze.SquareType`` variable, you can see which number correspond to which type of maze tile.
 By default, we have :